hangjiaqi1/TVDRNet/README.md

-### 🎯 Core Functionality
+### 🎯 Adaptive Viewpoint Position Learning Functionality

-**Camera Parameter Optimization** - The heart of this project enables automatic adjustment of three critical camera parameters:
+**Rendering Camera Parameter Optimization** - The key of Adaptive Viewpoint Position Learning (AVPL) enables automatic adjustment of camera parameters:

 - **Distance** (`--distance`): Controls how far the camera is from the scene origin
 - **Elevation** (`--elevation`): Controls the vertical angle (0° = eye level, 90° = top-down view)